seancuttlefish/composite-bitluni/README.md

 - The "Graphics.dot" functions are used when rasterising (converting to dots) a line, rectangle. rect etc.
 - "Graphics.dotFast" has no frame boundary check.
 Is it that much faster?
 - The "Graphics.line" function works out the dots that need to be shown when drawing a line between two points.
-- I base all of my polygons (filled and unfilled triangles and squares) on Graphics.line. bitluni's code is a little different.
+- I base all of my polygons (triangles, filled and unfilled squares) on Graphics.line. bitluni's code is a little different.
 - Rather than develop any more graphical functions, I think fuure versions of this code should make use of a pre-existing graphics library.

 ### bitluni's Videos